 In the event you encounter an application that meets one of the above definitions or another that you feel you cannot be objective about for any reason you must not score that application.
 When this occurs, notify the RCCF by email at firstname.lastname@example.org and include the student's name and email on the application and we will reassign it to another Reviewer.

 Please read and consider the following statements carefully.
-In order to read RCC Foundation Scholarship applications you must first agree to all the statements below.
+In order to read RCC Foundation Scholarship applications you must first agree to all the statements contained on the PDF form.